MikeWise2718/markdowndocs/git/git.md

 * `git log --p Assets/_scripts/GraphAlgos.cs` * get the diff history of a file
 * The above commands should have "--" as flag switches
 * `git log --follow -p -- filename`   -follow the history of a file
+* `git log --all --decorate --oneline --graph`   - the best graph - remember it with "A Dog" = git log --all --decorate --oneline --graph

 ## Git Ignore
 * `  *.jpg` * No jpgs in this directory and any others